defold/defold/share/ext/luajit/README.md

 We therefore use the prebuilt version.
 An option is to use a 32 bit VM of an old osx

 ## Win32 + Win64

 Start a "Native Tools Command Prompt for VS" for x86 and x64 respectively.
 Use the buld_win32.bat to download, build and package the bundle

+Needs the `git` tool to apply the patch.

 ## PS4/PS5